omega7711/TheOtherRolesFR/README.md

 A modifier is an addition to your Impostor/Neutral/Crewmate role.
 Some modifiers can be ingame more than once (Quantity option).

-## Bloody
+## Sanglant
-### Bloody
+### Sanglant

-If killed, the Bloody Modifier will leave a trail for x-seconds on their killer.
+Si il est tué, the Bloody Modifier will leave a trail for x-seconds on their killer.
 The trail will have the color of the killed person.
 Impostor, Neutral or Crewmate roles can have this Modifier.

 ### Game Options